kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 ---
-title: Build your addon registry
+title: Build your Own Registry
 ---

 An addon registry can be used for discovering and distributing addons.
 Currently, KubeVela has supported two type registry: git server and helm repo.